Splutox/osticket-prereqs/README.md

 <p align="center"><strong><img src="https://i.imgur.com/e2XRVRr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 <p align="center"><strong>Close out of the Control Panel, and head back to the unzipped file you downloaded.
-Double click it and find PHPmanager and download it.
-Then download rewrite_amd aswell.
+Double-click it, find PHPmanager, and download it.
+Then download rewrite_amd as well.
 </p>
 <br />